Prep Time: 5 minutes

 7. Let cool completely before storing it in the fridge.

-8. Take on tablespoon daily for immune boosts or two tablespoons daily if you feel a cold coming on.
+8. Adults can take one tablespoon daily for immune support or two tablespoons daily if you feel a cold coming on.
+Children should take 1/2 tablespoon.

 Will keep in the fridge for 2 weeks or you can freeze in ice cube trays and store in a container for up to 4 months.